Guy Maier: Etude Magazine

-Beginning in November, 1935, Maier began a long association with Etude Magazine.
-He wrote monthly columns, first under the heading of "The Teacher's Roundtable" and later "The Pianist's Page," in which he answered questions from piano teachers.
-Short pedagogical works sometimes accompanied the columns.
+Beginning in November 1935, Maier began a long association with Etude Magazine.
+He wrote monthly columns, first under the heading of "The Teacher's Roundtable" and later "The Pianist's Page", in which he answered questions from piano teachers.
+Short pieces of pedagogical music sometimes accompanied the columns.
 After his death, a collection of his Etude columns was compiled by his widow and published under the title of The Piano Teacher's Companion.

+Other activities

+In 1937, Maier was regional director of the Works Progress Administration's music project in New York.
+In that capacity, he helped to organize orchestras, string quartets, bands and singing groups in twelve states.
+In 1940, he was awarded an honorary doctorate of music from the Sherwood Music School in Chicago.

 Family

 Guy Maier and his wife, Lois Auten Maier (née Warner), had two sons, Robert A. Maier, born March 14, 1924, and Theodore C. Maier, born June 25, 1925.